A little about HTTP 503 error code

 You may access this report under the:

-This reports tells you the source of traffic.
-This can really help in deicding which steps to take to avoid website down by 503 error due to overloading.
+This report tells you the source of traffic.
+This can really help in determining which steps to take to avoid a website down by 503 error due to overloading.
 Consider two scenarios below:

 Scenario 1 – Traffic increase by Google

-The traffic may be consistent over the period of Weeks or months and again Google Analytics is your friend there to see traffic pattern.
+The traffic may be consistent over the period of weeks or months and again Google Analytics is your friend there to see traffic patterns.

-Similarly, if you are on a VPS server with 2GB RAM / 2 Cores (apart from other resources), you may consider to upgrade the VPS resources.
+Similarly, if you are on a VPS server with 2GB RAM / 2 Cores (apart from other resources), you may consider upgrading the VPS resources.

 The upgrade that you get should go permanent as your traffic increase is consistent.